Upload vs Download Speed: What’s the Difference?

 You’ll also want to factor in how many people will be streaming at once.
 50Mbps is fine for one or two people, but if three or four are streaming you’re gonna want to go higher.
 It’s hard to have a connection that’s too fast, so overshoot if you can.

 Technically, there isn’t a required speed for downloading games.
 If you want to download all 182 gigabytes of Call of Duty®: Black Ops - Cold War on a 1Mbps connection, you can do it.
-You’d be playing just over 400 hours later.
+You would just be playing over 400 hours later.

 100Mbps is the lowest you should go if you’re downloading large files regularly.
 Anything above 250Mbps is the sweet spot.
 A 1000Mbps (or gigabit) connection is the premier option.
 With those speeds, Black Ops would be done in around an hour, and you’d have plenty of bandwidth to spare.